-- 4. The Municipal Authorities, vide letter No. 989/En/II-I/J.A.M dated 29.08.2008, requested the Director of Local Bodies, West Bengal, to accord permission for absorption of pre-1992 casual workers of the said Municipality.
-Pursuant to the said request, the Director of Local Bodies, West Bengal, vide Memo No. 2733/DLB/P-503/13-05 dated 22.12.2008, accorded permission for filling up eight (8) sanctioned posts by absorption of pre-1992 casual workers, on the basis of their seniority and qualifications. - Thereafter, the Board of Councillors of the said Municipality, in its meeting dated 17.02.2009, unanimously resolved that in terms of the permission granted by the Director of Local Bodies, West Bengal, on 22.12.2008, eight (8) pre-1992 casual workers would be absorbed as permanent employees of the Municipality.
-Accordingly, a list of eight such casual workers was prepared, wherein the Petitioner was one among them. - 6.
-Consequent thereto, the Petitioner was absorbed permanently vide Memo No. 221/II/I/J.A.M dated 20.02.2009, in the post of Lower Division Clerk, and he resumed his duties on 02.03.2009. - 7.
-After rendering 36 years of continuous and satisfactory service, the Petitioner was superannuated from service with effect from 31.10.2020.
+- The Municipal Authorities, vide letter No. 989/En/II-I/J.A.M dated 29.08.2008, requested the Director of Local Bodies, West Bengal, to accord permission for absorption of pre-1992 casual workers of the said Municipality.
+Pursuant to the said request, the Director of Local Bodies, West Bengal, vide Memo No. 2733/DLB/P-503/13-05 dated 22.12.2008, accorded permission for filling up eight (8) sanctioned posts by absorption of pre-1992 casual workers, on the basis of their seniority and qualifications. - 5.
+Thereafter, the Board of Councillors of the said Municipality, in its meeting dated 17.02.2009, unanimously resolved that in terms of the permission granted by the Director of Local Bodies, West Bengal, on 22.12.2008, eight (8) pre-1992 casual workers would be absorbed as permanent employees of the Municipality.
+Accordingly, a list of eight such casual workers was prepared, wherein the Petitioner's name appeared at Serial No. 3. - 6.
+Consequent thereto, the Petitioner was absorbed permanently vide Memo No. 220/II/I/J.A.M dated 20.02.2009, in the post of Lower Division Clerk, and he resumed his duties on 02.03.2009. - 7.
+After rendering 33 years of continuous and satisfactory service, the Chairman of the Respondent Municipality, vide letter dated 15.04.2020, intimated the Petitioner that he would retire on attaining the age of superannuation on 31.10.2020.
+The Petitioner duly submitted all requisite documents to the Respondent Municipality well in advance, prior to his retirement.
+He was thereafter superannuated with effect from 31.10.2020.

 However, till date, neither has the Pension Payment Order (PPO) been issued, nor have his retiral dues been released, save and except an ad hoc pension amount of Rs.
+9,225/-.

-9,255/-. - 8.
-The Petitioner, vide letter dated 01.08.2024, requested the Chairman of the Respondent Municipality to take immediate steps for the release of his retiral benefits.
+Respondent Municipality to take immediate steps for the release of his retiral benefits.
 Despite such representation, no steps have been taken by the Respondent Municipality for disbursal of his legitimate pensionary benefits.
 Being aggrieved by such inaction and arbitrary deprivation of his statutory rights, the Petitioner has been constrained to prefer the present Writ Petition.